-In the Mosaic Covenant any Israelite of any tribe or sex [not only a priest or Levite] can volunteer to serve God.
+In the Mosaic Covenant any Israelite of any tribe or sex [not just a priest or Levite] can volunteer to serve God.

 In the New Covenant: We are all called to become the priests of God.